 Implementing the RD will impact the functional acreage of these existing riparian habitats due to the necessity of removing identified contaminants along the ACM.
 In those areas where COC levels are above RAL/PQL limits or in areas where MNR is not possible due to ecological risk, potential erodibility, or human exposure, disturbance of existing riparian habitats will be required.
 At these areas, strategies will be employed to mitigate the loss of riparian function.
-In areas where COC levels are below RAL/PQL limits, the riparian impacts will be minimized through actions that emphasize the vitality of native riparian species.
+These strategies could involve the preservation of existing forested habitats on shallow slopes coupled with invasive species removal and/or control in areas where COC concentrations are below RALs/PQLs.
+The riparian impacts will be minimized through actions that emphasize the preservation and conservation of native riparian species and the reduction of competing invasive species.
+In particular, there will be an emphasis on encouraging native species that can provide overhead canopy and complex structure to minimize bank erosion, increase shade to adjacent waters, and improve wildlife diversity.

-8.3 IMPACT ON BENTHIC HABITATS
+8.3 MAIN CHANNEL